evewrright/miniproject2EveWright/README.md

 ## Description

-This project uses a .csv dataset from Kaggle and stores it in a Pandas dataframe.
-The dataset consists of 35 fields of student demographic and academic information where each record is a single student.
+This project utilizes a .csv dataset sourced from Kaggle, importing it into a Pandas dataframe for analysis.
+The dataset contains 35 fields of student demographic and academic information, with each record representing an individual student.
+Using matplotlib, the project generates visualizations to address key questions about student academic success.
-It then utilizes matplotlib to graph this data and visually answer some of our questions about the dataset.
-Finally, this project will save all of these graphs as PNG files and save them to a folder called "charts".
+These visualizations are then saved as PNG files and stored in a folder named "charts".

+Please note that the institution from which this data was sourced is not an American institution and therefore uses different grading scales, higher ed terminology. etc.

 ## Getting Started